 The existing Disneyland Resort Specific Plan, approved in the 1990s, created districts for growth and limited the types of uses allowed in each district.
 Approvals generally required new hotels to be located in the Hotel District and traditional theme park uses to be located in the Theme Park District.
 But guests now seek a more integrated experience for the entirety of their stay.

-From Cars Land and Star Wars: Galaxy’s Edge to the new Pixar Pals parking structure, Disney has spent billions of dollars over the last two decades investing in theme park experiences and infrastructure.
-While Disney has the development rights and the desire to continue investing in Anaheim, the space to develop integrated offerings is severely limited.
-Without broadening the uses allowed within each district or demolishing and replacing many beloved theme park attractions, further integrated development and theme park investment are not possible.
+From Star Wars: Galaxy’s Edge and the Avengers Campus to the Pixar Pals parking structure, Disney has spent billions of dollars over the last two decades investing in theme park experiences and infrastructure.
+While Disney has the development rights and the desire to continue investing in Anaheim, the space to develop innovative attractions and immersive experiences is severely limited.
+Without broadening the uses allowed within each district or demolishing and replacing many beloved attractions, further integrated development and theme park investment are not possible.

 New Immersive Experiences are Possible in the Future with DisneylandForward

-Mickey & Minnie’s Runaway Railway and Avengers Campus images are artist renderings and for illustrative purposes only.
+Mickey & Minnie’s Runaway Railway images are artist renderings and for illustrative purposes only.